 I have a question regarding the historical Jesus.
 First, I have heard that there are not any secular references to Herod killing all the babies under the age of two.
 They say that if this had really happened, then this would have been included in the other writings about Herod's life.
 This has really been troubling me.

-The King Herod that is mentioned in the book of Matthew was made king of Judea (Matthew 2) by the Romans in 37 B.C.
-This King Herod died in 4-2 B.C.
+The King Herod that is mentioned in the book of Matthew (Matthew 2) was made king of Judea by the Romans in 37 B.C.
+He died in 3-2 B.C. (see Fables of Christmas).
 History is not very kind to Herod as it records many of his atrocities including the killing of babies.
 It is well established in secular writings that Herod murdered the old and young and did not even spare his wives.
 Herod murdered many people.
 He was a bloody man.

 Though it may be true that Herod was an extremely able ruler, it is also true that he was intensely jealous of his position.
 He killed the two sons of Mariamne when his suspicions were aroused that they might become the rallying point for Jewish patriotism.
-Mariamne herself was killed when his mind was poisoned against her by his sister.
-The slaughter of the infants of Bethlehem (Matt.
-2) finds no independent confirmation in sources outside of the New Testament, but the incident fits well the reign of terror of Herod’s last years.
+Mariamne herself was killed when his mind was poisoned against her by his sister. . .
 A man who killed a large part of his own family and arrested large numbers of the most prominent citizens with orders for their execution when he died so there would be mourning at his death (Josephus.
 Antiquities of the Jews.
 17.6.5) . . . would not have caused much of a stir by liquidating a score of children in an obscure village.
-Knowing of Herod’s conduct and the Jewish scruples about pork, the emperor Augustus was reported to have said that he would rather be Herod’s pig than Herod’s son.
+Knowing of Herod’s conduct and the Jewish scruples about pork, the emperor Augustus was reported to have said that he would rather be Herod’s very pig than Herod’s son.